NullAnt/Computer-Engineering/README.md

-This is everything i did in bachelor years.
+# Computer Engineering

+This is all the work of a student in PEC of batch 2022.